 Perhaps one of the most well-known events for cycling in the city, the Nokia Weekend Bike Days, return this spring and summer.
-Various Ottawa and Gatineau parkways close off to vehicles from May to September to welcome cyclers to the car-free route for a specific amount of time.
+Various Ottawa and Gatineau parkways close off to vehicles from May to October to welcome cyclers to the car-free route for a specific amount of time.
 Because of special events happening across the City and on those parkways, there may be cancellations some weeks.
-It’s best to visit the website to confirm which Sundays the paths will be free from vehicles.
-Ottawa Parkways involved in the Nokia Weekend Bike Days are Sir John A. Macdonald Parkway, Colonel By Drive, and Sir George-Étienne Cartier Parkway.
-With each parkway offering eight or nine kilometers of biking paths, the distance is just right for many families.
+It’s best to visit the website to confirm which weekends (the event is now offered Saturdays and Sundays) the paths will be free from vehicles.
+With each parkway offering two to nine kilometers of biking paths, the distance is just right for many families.

 Family Bike Paths in Ottawa: